mishapadidar/alpha_particle_opt/lab_notebook.md

 ## Lab Notebook

 ### TODO:
+- debug MPI errors
 - set up surface sampling using SIMPLE
-- debug MPI errors
+- figure out how to set particles with SAA b/c the distribution changes with boundary
+- stop saving all trace times in optimization
 - write a direct search method
 - Look at optimization results
 - set up and verify Matts classification of particles